patelamitkumar/design-principle/README.md

 ##### SRP:
 A class should have one and only one reason to change, meaning that a class should have only one job.
 You can think it is like master of one but not jack of all.

-The below Book class is violating SRP.
+###### An example - Printing books
+Let's say we have the below Book class.
 The book class should only provide behaviour related to book activities like get author, get next page, get current page etc. However it has taken the responsibility of printing which should be taken care by other printer master class.

 ```java
 public class Book {